adaltas/medium_publish/README.md

 ```
 NAME
   medium_publish - Post draft articles on Medium

 SYNOPSIS
   medium_publish [medium_publish options]

 OPTIONS
-    --source                Path to the Markdown source code of the article.
-Required.
-    --url                   URL where the article is currently being published.
-Required.
      --author               The name of the author.
 Required.
      --author_url           URL of the author page.
      --db                   Path to the database, default to "~/.medium_publish"
   -h --help                 Display help information
+     --langs                Accepted languages
+     --source               Path to the Mardown source code of the article.
+Required.
+     --url                  URL where the article is currently being published.
+Required.

 EXAMPLES
   medium_publish --help     Show this message
 ```

 ## Exemple